hunii97/react-select/react-select/README.md

   - isSeparator: The way how the select can decide if an item is a parent item or not
   - placeholder: The text when nothing is selected
   - onChange: the callback function for selecting a new item
+  - archor: Original archor of popover.
+  - transform: Orifinal transform of popover.
+  - getIcon: The way how the select can get the icon of the item.
+Optional.

 ### Using

 An example usecase is provided in the App.tsx file.
 That can be changed, the way the user would like.
+There are two type of select, one with icons, and another without.

 ### Style